GenKawamura/docker-welt/README.md

 * To run the image, run with a name.
      $ docker-welt -r tensorflow

      ## This executes the following commands.
-X-window is mapped and workarea/[name].
-Please put your data to workarea/[name] before the execution.
+It maps X-window and uses workarea/[name].
+If need, please put your data to workarea/[name] before the execution.
      docker run -it --rm --name tensorflow-5129 -h tensorflow-5129 -e DISPLAY=:0 -v /tmp/.X11-unix:/tmp/.X11-unix  --volume=$PWD/workarea/tensorflow:/work docker-welt/tensorflow